-in his paintings distinguished him from his contemporaries.
-Primitivism helped to open the way for the art movement.
-Gauguin often called for exotic environments and lived in Tahiti for a long time.
+French post-Impressionist artist Paul Gauguin was an important figure in the Symbolist and Impressionist art movement of the 1900s.
+His use of bold colors, exaggerated body proportions and sharp contrasts in his paintings set him apart from his contemporaries.
+Primitivism helped pave the way for the art movement.
+Gauguin often sought exotic settings and lived in Tahiti for a long time.

-His real name is Eugène Henri Paul Gauguin (1848-1903), painter born in Paris.
-It is owned by Nafea Faaipoipo, who sold 300 million dollars and holds the record of the highest figure given to a work of art.
+His real name was Eugène Henri Paul Gauguin (1848-1903), painter born in Paris.
+He is the owner of the work "Nafea Faaipoipo (When Will You Get Married)", which holds the record for the highest figure given to a work of art, selling for $300 million.

-Autumn Landscape (Farm and Pond)(1877) , Still Life With Oysters (1876),The Embroiderer or Mette Gauguin (1878), Vase With Flowers On The Window (1881), Sleeping Child (1881), Women Bathing (1885), Vase With Flowers (1885), Autumn Landscape (1877), Still Life With Oysters (1876), The Embroiderer or Mette Gauguin (1888), The Swineherd, Brittany (1888), Breton Dancing Girls (1888), Self Portrait: Les Miserables (1888), Van Gogh The Sunflower Workers (1888), Jacob (1888), Washerwomen At Roubine Du Roi Arles (1888), Night Cafe In Arles (Madame Ginoux) (1888), Yellow Jesus (1889), Tahitian Women on the Beach (1891), Where Do (1898), Te Ava No Maria (1899), Two Women (1901), We Come From / What Are We / Where Are We Going (1898)
+Autumn Landscape (Farm and Pond)(1877) , Still Life With Oysters (1876),The Embroiderer or Mette Gauguin (1878), Vase With Flowers On The Window (1881), The Sleeping Child (1881), Women Bathing (1885), Breton Peasant Women (1886), A Seashore (1887), The Swineherd, Brittany (1888), Breton Dancing Girls (1888), Self Portrait: Les Miserables (1888), Van Gogh Working the Sunflowers (1888), Jacob 's Struggle with the Angel (The Dream After the Sermon) (1888), Washerwomen At Roubine Du Roi Arles (1888), Night Cafe In Arles (Madame Ginoux) (1888), Yellow Jesus (1889), Tahitian Women at the Beach (1891), Where Do We Come From/ What Are We/ Where Are We Going (“Where do we come from?
+What are we?
+Where are we going?)
+(1898), Te Avae No Maria (The Month of Mary) (1899), Two Women (1901)